lambda-feedback/comparePhysicalQuantities/app/docs/dev.md

 **Note:** Only the short forms listed in the tables below are accepted.
 This means some common practices, such as writing `h` for hour will not be handled correctly.

+**Note:** When running the unit test some tests are expected to take much longer than the other.
+These tests can be skipped by adding `skip_resource_intensive_tests` as a command line argument to improve iteration times.

 ## Inputs
 All input parameters need to be supplied via the **Grading parameters** panel.